austingraham24/dm_helper/src/Components/UtilityPanel/README.md

-## PanelButtonToggle
+## UtilityPanel
 This component utilizes the Panel component of React-Bootstrap and further enhances it.
-Using the collabsilbe aspect of the panel component, the PanelButtonToggle provides a panel with a button in the header to toggle if the panel is shown or not.
+Using the collabsilbe aspect of the panel component, the UtilityPanel provides a panel with a button in the header to toggle if the panel is shown or not.

 - [What's New](#what's-new)
 - [Using the Component](#using-the-component)